 FAQs About What Someone Can Do With Your Signature

 Fraudsters are most likely to use forged signatures to commit financial crimes.
 They might access your bank accounts, take out a credit card in your name, or even attempt to change your will.
-Perpetrators may try to start a fraudulent business in your name and use it as a means to take on debt.
+Perpetrators may try to start a fraudulent business in your name and use it to take on debt.
 They could use the phony business to enter into agreements with another company and purchase goods or services.

 What You Need to Remember About What Someone Can Do With Your Signature

 There are many opportunities for scammers to misuse your signature.
 Your best defense is to use an online solution like Signaturely.
 Their platform can help ensure all signatures on your documents (not just your own) are not forged.
-If you think someone has used your forged signature, react quickly; take the steps listed above to restore your good name.
+If you think someone has used your forged signature, react quickly; take the steps above to restore your good name.